bigwiv/Biopython-cn/en/chr03.rst

 .. code:: python

     >>> from Bio.Seq import Seq
-    >>> from Bio.Alphabet import IUPAC
-    >>> my_seq = Seq("GATCGATGGGCCTATATAGGATCGAAAATCGC", IUPAC.unambiguous_dna)
+    >>> my_seq = Seq("GATCGATGGGCCTATATAGGATCGAAAATCGC")
     >>> my_seq[4:12]
-    Seq('GATGGGCC', IUPACUnambiguousDNA())
+    Seq('GATGGGCC')

-Two things are interesting to note.
-First, this follows the normal conventions for Python strings.
-So the first element of the sequence is 0 (which is normal for computer science, but not so normal for biology).
+Note that ‘Seq‘ objects follow the usual indexing conventions for Python strings, with the first element of the sequence numbered 0.
-When you do a slice the first item is included (i.e. 4 in this case) and the last is excluded (12 in this case), which is the way things work in Python, but of course not necessarily the way everyone in the world would expect.
-The main goal is to stay consistent with what Python does.
+When you do a slice the first item is included (i.e. 4 in this case) and the last is excluded (12 in this case).

-The second thing to notice is that the slice is performed on the sequence data string, but the new object produced is another ``Seq`` object which retains the alphabet information from the original ``Seq`` object.

 Also like a Python string, you can do slices with a start, stop and *stride* (the step size, which defaults to one).
 For example, we can get